 But because the cloud is scalable, distributors don’t have to pay the large enterprise price tag for the tools they need.

-Issues with inventory management is one of the major reasons that distributors fail.
+Issues with inventory management are one of the major reasons that distributors fail.
 Small failures with inventory management quietly reduce already thin margins and frustrate customers.
-This is something of a dividing line between businesses that won’t survive the digital revolution and those that will, because real-time visibility and efficient inventory management are table stakes as a result of modern IT.
+This is something of a dividing line between businesses that won’t survive the digital revolution and those that will because real-time visibility and efficient inventory management are table stakes as a result of modern IT.

 Online sales, whether through e-commerce marketplaces or directly on your site, is both the present and the future.
 Yet legacy systems aren’t optimized for the e-commerce landscape, with paper processes and a hodgepodge of disconnected systems even less so.